Juniper/vqfx10k-vagrant/full-1qfx/README.md

-This Vagrantfile will spawn 1 instances of VQFX (Full) and 1 ubuntu server
+This Vagrantfile will spawn 1 instance of VQFX (Full)

 # Requirement